 In this blog post, we’re going to break down the 20+ best apps for Teams to help you upgrade your user experience and keep your team on track.

 1. Polly – Get live feedback from your team

 Polly is a survey app that lets you create surveys in your Microsoft Teams channel or group chat.
-It offers a simple way for your teammates to quickly vote on a specific question.
+It offers a simple way for your teammates to vote on a specific question quickly.
 The only thing you need to do is provide questions and answers, and Polly does the vote-counting analytics for you in real-time.
 Simply mention @polly to create and send your survey, and watch the results appear.